mapr-demos/anki-mapr-demo-tensorflow/README.md

 Beneath the directories for both the training images and the images fed into the prediction, the programs assume that the label directories (0,1,2,3,4,5) exist.
 For training, these correspond to the 6 different images (STOP, GO, CONNECT, SCAN, FAST, NONE).
 For prediction, the directories exist only to populate the labels correctly (there is presumably a more elegant way to do this) and directory "0" is the location searched for an image.

 ## Usage
-Assumes a working TensorFlow environment.
+Assumes a working TensorFlow environment with the required Python packages installed.

 ### Learning:
 Create a directory (DIR) and beneath it six subdirectories (0,1,2,3,4,5) and populate the relevant image into the appropriate subdirectory (so for example put images for STOP signs into directory 0).
 Then use learn.py to create a model